 You know how people like to leave a pint of ice cream on the counter so that it will soften up?
 That’s the ideal temperature and texture at which the Italians like to serve their gelato.
 (At least good gelato, anyway.)

-Like a fine cheese, the flavor “pops” more at this slightly-melted temperature.
+As with fine cheese, the flavor “pops” more at this slightly melted temperature.
 This is part of the magic of eating gelato in Italy, which is a bucket list experience.
 Those subtle flourishes make the experience even more indelible.

 Terra Gelato (Organic, Artsy)

 I love their salted pistachio gelato and the fact that they are very eco-conscious.
 Terra Gelato is a hidden gem in Milan!
 Locals adore it, as it is modern both in sensibility and with regards to the flavor profiles they choose to highlight.

 This hip gelateria offers creative, foodie twists on classic flavors.
 For example, not just pistachio gelato, but salted pistachio gelato.
 Not just lemon, but lemon and vanilla cream (aka Crema Pasticcera Limone e Vaniglia, which is surprisingly complex).